SyedSaad-07/dev-sticky-notes/README.md

 ## 📖 Usage
 Once installed, you can use the following commands in your terminal:
-✅ Add a new note with tags (tags is optional): sticky-notes add "Meeting" "Discuss project updates" --tags work urgent
+✅ Add a new note with tags (tags is optional): npx sticky-notes add "Meeting" "Discuss project updates" --tags work urgent

 ✅ List all notes:
-sticky-notes list
+npx sticky-notes list

 ✅ Delete a note by title:
-sticky-notes delete "Meeting"
+npx sticky-notes delete "Meeting"

 ✅ Search notes by keyword:
-sticky-notes search "project"
+npx sticky-notes search "project"

 ✅ Export notes as .md file:
-sticky-notes export
+npx sticky-notes export

 ---